ssbc/jitdb/README.md

 ### querySeq(operation, seq, cb)

-Behave similar to query except it takes a database seq and returns all results added after the seq.
+Executes the `operation` but takes a database seq and returns all results added after the seq.
 This can be useful to keep an external data structure in sync with the result of a query.